TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.1-the-layers-in-storage/_index.md

 ![Disk queue spike](2.4.1-fig-4.png)

-Let’s take one of the VMs and drill down.
+Let's take one of the VMs and drill down.
 This VM has regular spikes, with the last one exceeding 1000.

 ![Regular queue spikes](2.4.1-fig-5.png)